Prefer Listening over Reading? Try SSC Audible...

 - Some companies are wary of trusting automated systems as they feel their data might be at risk or having whim that technology never replaces human intervention.
 However, even trained professionals are limited in the extent to which they can process vast amounts of data and deal with the factors that must be considered when planning demand for the supply chain.
 Such complexity is something at which machines excel without fatigue as like humans.
 A side-by-side test is a good way to develop trust.
 Compare the results of your analytics model with your human forecasters’ results in an area where historical data is available.
 In any case, your system can always be overruled by your human planners.
 You can compare the system’s predictions again later to see which were more accurate.
 Crucially, the automated system will learn from its experience and human input, tweaking the algorithm and becoming more accurate over time.

-Companies that use the Demand Sensing model as a part of their Demand Forecasting strategy may certainly realise that they are more prepared with a fully enabled real-time connected Supply Chain and can get benefitted from artificial intelligence, machine learning and new data-driven models with optimized consumer interaction.
+Companies that use the Demand Sensing model as a part of their Demand Forecasting strategy may certainly realize that they are more prepared with a fully enabled real-time connected Supply Chain and can get benefitted from artificial intelligence, machine learning, and new data-driven models with optimized consumer interaction.

 Over the next few years, any company that wishes to maintain or expand its current market position will need to embrace a connected, real-time supply chain enabled through demand sensing.
 The pace of change is too fast and the number of influencing factors too great for traditional models, which rely on the statistical analysis of historical data, to remain serviceable.